linorobot/linorobot2_hardware/README.md

 Before proceeding, **ensure that your robot is elevated and the wheels aren't touching the ground**.

 ### 5.1 Motor Check
-Go to calibration folder and upload the firmware.
+Go to calibration folder and upload the firmware:

     cd linorobot2_prototype/calibration
     pio run --target upload -e <your_teensy_board>